University of Victoria: Law

 The School of Earth & Ocean Science is located in the Bob Wright Centre.

-The University of Victoria is home to Canada's first and only Indigenous Law degree program along with dedicated research centers for Indigenous and Environmental law.
+The University of Victoria is home to Canada's first and only Indigenous Law degree program along with dedicated research centres for Indigenous and Environmental law.
 The Faculty of Law was instrumental in the establishment of the Akitsiraq Law School by founding its first class in Iqaluit, Nunavat.
 Along with The University of British Columbia and Simon Fraser University, UVic jointly founded and co-operates TRIUMF, Canada's national laboratory for particle and nuclear physics, which houses the world's largest cyclotron.
 Altogether UVic operates nine academic faculties and schools including the Faculty of Law and Peter B. Gustavson School of Business.
 The University of Victoria Faculty of Law features a course at Hakia Beach, BC in association with the Tula Foundation.

 School of Earth & Ocean Sciences

 UVic hosts Ocean Networks Canada's deep-water seafloor research observatories VENUS and NEPTUNE, the Pacific Institute for Climate Solutions, and two Environment Canada labs: the Canadian Center for Climate Modelling and Analysis and the Water and Climate Impacts Research Centre.
 The Ocean Climate Building housed at the Queenswood location is dedicated solely to ocean and climate research.
-The Institute of Integrated Energy Systems is a leading center for research on sustainable energy solutions and alternative energy sources.
+The Institute of Integrated Energy Systems is a leading centre for research on sustainable energy solutions and alternative energy sources.

 The university was a founding member of the Western Canadian Universities Marine Sciences Society.
 UVic maintains this field station on the west coast of Vancouver Island, which is jointly run by the University of British Columbia, Simon Fraser University, the University of Alberta and the University of Calgary.